Maxwell trial adjourned for day after attorney falls sick

 Maxwell, 59, has denied charges she groomed teenagers to give financier Jeffrey Epstein sexual messages at the billionaire’s residences in Florida, New York, New Mexico and elsewhere.
 Her lawyers have accused prosecutor of making her a scapegoat for sex crimes committed by Epstein, who killed himself in jail in 2019.

-The government had been expected to end its case by the end of the week.
+The government had been expected to finish presenting its case by the end of the week and the judge suggested that closing arguments in the case might occur on Dec.
+20 if the defense presentation next week only lasts a day or two.

+Before the trial was abruptly adjourned for the day, jurors did hear a single witness who verified that overnight packages were sent by Jeffrey Epstein to women in December 2002.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.